gramian/numerical-schemer.xyz/_posts/2022-07-08-matrico-fpmath.md

 `(chicken flonum)` module, it is reexported.
 And as the `fpmath` module is also practically useful for high-level use in the overarching `matrico` module, `matrico` in turn reexports `fpmath`.
+You can take a look at the `src/fpmath.scm` source file [here](https://github.com/gramian/matrico/blob/main/src/fpmath.scm).

 ### Converters
 To bridge between the exact fixnum numbers and the inexact flonum numbers,